Rainbow Bridge (Tokyo)

-The Rainbow Bridge (レインボーブリッジ, Reinbō Buridji) is a suspension bridge crossing northern Tokyo Bay between Shibaura Pier and the Odaiba waterfront development in Minato, Tokyo, Japan.
+The Rainbow Bridge (レインボーブリッジ, Reinbō Burijji) is a suspension bridge crossing northern Tokyo Bay between Shibaura Pier and the Odaiba waterfront development in Minato, Tokyo, Japan.
 Its official name is the Tokyo Port Bridge (東京港連絡橋, Tōkyō Kō Renrakukyō).
 The English name "Rainbow Bridge" was chosen by public vote.
 The bridge carries road, rail and pedestrian traffic on two decks and is a prominent element of the Odaiba waterfront skyline.

 Design and construction

 The bridge was built by Kawasaki Heavy Industries.
 Construction began in 1987 and was completed in 1993.

 The bridge is a double-decker bridge with an overall length of 798 m and a main span of 580 m.
 The towers supporting the bridge are painted white to harmonize with the skyline of central Tokyo as seen from Odaiba.
 Lamps placed on the supporting cables are illuminated in three different colors—red, white and green—each night using solar energy collected during the day.